-Our board of directors has determined that all members of our board of directors, except Mr. Palekar and , are independent directors, including for purposes of applicable Nasdaq listing rules and SEC rules and regulations.
+Our board of directors has determined that all members of our board of directors, except Mr. Palekar, are independent directors for purposes of applicable Nasdaq listing rules.
 In making such independence determination, our board of directors considered the relationships that each non-employee director has with us and all other facts and circumstances that our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
 In considering the independence of the directors listed above, our board of directors considered the association of our directors with the holders of more than 5% of our common stock and other affiliations, including family and other relationships.